semver/semver/semver.md

 is incremented after this release is dependent on this public API and how it changes.

-1. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards
+1. Patch version Z (w.x.y.Z | w & x > 0) MUST be incremented if only backwards
 compatible bug fixes are introduced.
 A bug fix is defined as an internal change that fixes incorrect behavior.

-1. Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backwards
+1. Minor version Y (w.x.Y.z | w & x > 0) MUST be incremented if new, backwards
 compatible functionality is introduced to the public API.
 It MUST be incremented if any public API functionality is marked as deprecated.
 It MAY be incremented if substantial new functionality or improvements are introduced within the private code.
 It MAY include patch level changes.
 Patch version MUST be reset to 0 when minor version is incremented.

-1. Major version X (X.y.z | X > 0) MUST be incremented if any backwards
+1. Major version X (w.X.y.z | w & X > 0) MUST be incremented if any backwards
 incompatible changes are introduced to the public API.
 It MAY also include minor and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

+1. Library version W (W.x.y.z | W > 0) MUST be incremented if any
+incompatible architectural changes are introduced to the public API.
+It MAY also include major, minor and patch level changes.
+Major, patch and minor version MUST be reset to 0 when library version is incremented.

 1. A pre-release version MAY be denoted by appending a hyphen and a